builtbycorelot/NFL/README.md

 ## Pilot Platform Mappings

-The repository also includes a more complete example under the `pilot` file.
+The repository also includes a more complete example under the `pilot.nfl` file.
 This schema combines the minimal `open_permit.json` and `open_tax.json` concepts into a unified model with nodes such as `Party`, `Task`, `Transaction`, and `PermitApplication`.
 Each of these nodes contains